syncfusion-content/xamarin-docs/Xamarin/ComboBox/Events.md

 ## DropDownOpen Event

-The [`DropDownOpen`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.DropDownOpenEventHandler.html) event occurs when the SfComboBox dropdown is opened.
+The [`DropDownOpen`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.DropDownOpenEventHandler.html) event occurs when the SfComboBox drop-down is opened.

 ## DropDownClosed Event

-The [`DropDownClosed`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.DropDownClosedEventHandler.html) event occurs when the SfComboBox dropdown is closed.
+The [`DropDownClosed`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.DropDownClosedEventHandler.html) event occurs when the SfComboBox drop-down is closed.

 ## Completed Event

-The [`Completed`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.CompletedEventHandler.html) Raised when the user finalizes the text in the SfComboBox with editable mode by pressing return key on the keyboard.
+The [`Completed`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.CompletedEventHandler.html) event is raised when the user finalizes the text in the SfComboBox editable mode by pressing return key on the keyboard.

 ## Tapped Event